Xananax/unity-manipulateObjectsTest/README.md

 #### Properties

-- `Attach to Center of Mass`: if true, will attach to the center of the object instead of click coordinates
+- `Attach to Center of Mass (bool)`: if true, will attach to the center of the object instead of click coordinates
-- `Layer Mask`: Use to restrict to certain layers
+- `Layer Mask (int)`: Use to restrict to certain layers
-- `Do Not Break`: Do not break link between mouse and object, even if strong forces are applied
+- `Do Not Break (bool)`: Do not break link between mouse and object, even if strong forces are applied
-- `Draw Line`: if true, will draw a line between the object and the mouse
+- `Draw Line (bool)`: if true, will draw a line between the object and the mouse
-- `Spring`: How springy the joint is
+- `Spring (float)`: How springy the joint is
-- `Damper`: How much dampness does the joint uses
+- `Damper (float)`: How much dampness does the joint uses
-- `Distance`: The distance between the mouse and the clicked point
+- `Distance (float)`: The distance between the mouse and the clicked point
-- `Smooth`: How smooth the movement is.
+- `Smooth (float)`: How smooth the movement is.
 1 is very smooth, 10 follows the mouse almost exactly
-- `Break Force Modifier`: gets added to the automatically calculated Break Force.
+- `Break Force Modifier (float)`: gets added to the automatically calculated Break Force.
 Set it to minus to make the Joint stronger
-- `Break Torque Modifier`: gets added to the automatically calculated Break Torque.
+- `Break Torque Modifier (float)`: gets added to the automatically calculated Break Torque.
 Set it to minus to make the joint stronger
-- `Strength`: How strong the mouse is.
+- `Strength (float)`: How strong the mouse is.
 The higher this value, the easier it will be to lift heavy objects
-- `Line Width`: The width of the line between the object and the mouse
+- `Line Width (float)`: The width of the line between the object and the mouse
-- `Line Material`: The material of the line (it is advised to set it to something self-illuminated and without shadows; a suitable shader is provided in the repo)
+- `Line Material (Material)`: The material of the line (it is advised to set it to something self-illuminated and without shadows; a suitable shader is provided in the repo)
 - `Restrict`: allows to restrict movement to the X, Y, or Z plane
+	- `x (bool)`: restricts to x axis
+	- `y (bool)`: restricts to y axis
+	- `z (bool)`: ...
-- `Mouse Horizon`: Where does the ray cast from the mouse stops detecting objects
+- `Mouse Horizon (float)`: Where does the ray cast from the mouse stops detecting objects

 -----
 ## SimpleDraggable.cs